MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-wqu-overview.md

 Windows Autopatch provides the option to turn off of service-driven expedited quality updates.

 By default, the service expedites quality updates as needed.
-For those organizations seeking greater control, you can disable expedited quality updates for Microsoft Managed Desktop-enrolled devices using Microsoft Intune.
+For those organizations seeking greater control, you can disable expedited quality updates for Windows Autopatch-enrolled devices using Microsoft Intune.

 **To turn off service-driven expedited quality updates:**